flashwing-04/showtime-website-project-archive/content/ws21/master/m4-lcvd/tech-stack.md

 #### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) is a code editor.
 It can be enriched with many extensions to fit the needs for different projects.
-For the frontend especially the Vetur and NativeScript extensions were used to assist the development process.
+For the frontend, especially the Vetur and NativeScript extensions were used to assist the development process.

 #### Postman
 [Postman](https://www.postman.com/) is a client for making API requests.
 It has been used to document the API in a collection, additionally to Django's automatically created web interface.
-Requests are sorted by categories and contain examples for possible responses.
+Requests are sorted by categories and contain examples of possible responses.

 #### Discord and Zoom
 [Discord](https://discord.com/) has been used for team communication and team meetings.
 The possibility to quickly and